treecreate/webstore/docs/google-analytics.md

     eventLabel: string = null,          basic label that you choose: 'happy_customer', 'chose_large'

-    eventValue: number = null           is the value that it saves in the event emitter: 1, 100, 589.02 (could be used for saved money, amount purchased or time spent in a place. ex. when page is opened timer is set. when user leaves, the time is recorded. )
+    eventValue: number = null           is the value that it saves in the event emitter: 1, 100 (only integer) (could be used for saved money, amount purchased or time spent in a place. ex. when page is opened timer is set. when user leaves, the time is recorded. )

 you can create your own event or use one of googles pre set events.
 For a full list of events created by google: